PHP Type Casting

 Casting Data to PHP Object Type

 casting operator.
-This operator empowers you to expressly indicate that a variable is to be handled as an object, regardless of its original data type, whether it was an array or a scalar value.
+This explicitly allows the specification that a variable should be treated as an object regardless of the data type of the variable, whether an array or scalar value.object

 Here’s a simple example: